MintMCP

 Integration Advantage

-Kong leverages mature API gateway infrastructure, providing proven scalability for organizations already managing hundreds of APIs through the platform.
-The centralized OAuth plugin secures all MCP servers simultaneously.
+Kong leverages API gateway infrastructure, providing a familiar path for organizations already managing APIs through the platform.
+The centralized OAuth plugin secures MCP servers through the existing gateway layer.

 Key Features